-Observed and measured structures in the cores of Site U1591 were bedding, faults, and deformation bands, mineral veins, and sediment veins.
+Observed and measured structures in the cores of Site U1591 are bedding, faults, and deformation bands, mineral veins, and sediment veins.
 Bedding planes were measured mainly on thin sand beds/laminae, sapropels, micrites, and anhydrite boundaries.
-They exhibited horizontal to subhorizontal dips shallower than 350 mbsf.
+They exhibit horizontal to subhorizontal dips shallower than 350 mbsf.
 However, steeper inclinations develop below 350 mbsf, where dips range 5°-85°.
-Slump deposits were frequently identified as (1) block-in-matrix occurrences, (2) flow/disturbed mud, and (3) folding of sandy laminae/beds in muddy matrices.
-Smallscale faults occurred on split-core surfaces; they showed displacements from a few millimeters to a centimeter.
-Sediment-filled veins and mineral veins were identified in specific intervals in the lower parts of Lithostratigraphic Units II and III, respectively.
+Slump deposits were frequently identified as (1) block-in-matrix occurrences, (2) flow/disturbed mud, and (3) folding of sandy laminae/beds in muddy matrixes.
+Small-scale faults occur on split core surfaces with displacements from a few millimeters to a centimeter.
+Sediment-filled veins and mineral veins were identified in specific intervals in the lower parts of Units II and III, respectively.

-Planktonic foraminifers, benthic foraminifers, and calcareous nannofossils were used to develop a shipboard biostratigraphic framework for Site U1591 (Figure F6).
-Calcareous nannofossils and planktonic foraminifers provided good resolution in the Holocene through Early Pliocene sediments.
-Seawater depths for Unit I and Subunit IIa derived from benthic foraminifer assemblages range 300-1000 m and were consistent with oceanicity values (ratio of planktonic to benthic foraminifers).
+Planktonic foraminifera, benthic foraminifera, and calcareous nannofossils were used to develop a shipboard biostratigraphic framework for Site U1591 (Figure F6).
+Calcareous nannofossils and planktonic foraminifera provide good resolution in the Holocene through Early Pliocene sediments.
+Seawater depths for Unit I and Subunit IIa derived from benthic foraminifer assemblages range 300-1000 m and are consistent with oceanicity values (ratio of planktonic to benthic foraminifera).